 This class is an elective course where students will learn how to prevent and care for various injuries through lecture and lab settings.
-The course will also focus on the role of sports in society today and the psychological aspects of sports and competition.

 SOCIAL ISSUES IN HUMAN SERVICES

 Prerequisite: Human Service Careers

 This course provides an in-depth study of contemporary social problems in the United States that create and impact human need.
 Included in this course will be critical discussion of the sociological perspectives of social problems as they relate to mental illness, drug abuse, poverty, terrorism, deviance, discrimination, family, violence and immigration.
 Upon completion, students should be able to recognize, define, analyze cause and effect, and propose solutions to these problems.